WisdomSky/CasaOS-LinuxServer-AppStore/Apps/Github-desktop/README.md

-# Github Desktop
+# Github desktop

-An Open Source Electron-based Github App.
-It Is Written In Typescript And Uses React.
+An open source Electron-based GitHub app.
+It is written in TypeScript and uses React.

 ---